Saumajit/project-hub/README.md

 Step 1 : Run makemodel1.py
          On successful completion,it will show "Saved model!"

-STep 2 : Run loadmodel1.py
+Step 2 : Run loadmodel1.py
          It will ask the user to input a sentence.
 Based on the input,the model will predict the sentiment and return the                 confidence as well as sentiment type of the input.